-Naturopathic Medicine is a distinct primary health care profession that combines the wisdom of nature with the rigors of modern science.
-Naturopathic physicians are trained as primary care providers who diagnose, treat and manage patients with acute and chronic conditions, while addressing disease and dysfunction at the level of body, mind and spirit.
+Naturopathic medicine is a distinct health care profession that combines the wisdom of nature with the rigors of modern science.
+Naturopathic doctors (NDs) are trained as primary care providers who diagnose, treat and manage patients with acute and chronic conditions, while addressing disease and dysfunction at the level of body, mind and spirit.

 The Six Principles of Naturopathic Medicine